ShogunPanda/cronometro/README.md

 You can use `isMainThread` from Worker Threads API to check in which environment the script is running.

+If your main module returns a function, cronometro will execute it before running tests.
+The function can also return a promise and that will be awaited.

 ## Usage

 To run a benchmark, simply call the `cronometro` function with the set of tests you want to run, then optionally provide a options object and a Node's style callback.